dcardonav/psom_tutorial/Readme.md

 ![alt text](img/env_var.png "env vars")

 ### Installing Python
+1. Download the repository as a zip file, and extract its contents to a folder of your choice
-1. Download and install the Anaconda distribution (https://www.anaconda.com/)
+2. Download and install the Anaconda distribution (https://www.anaconda.com/)
-2. Open an Anaconda command line: Start -> Anaconda Command
+2. Open an Anaconda command line: Start -> All apps -> Anaconda3 -> Anaconda Powershell
-3. Navigate to the folder where environment.xml file is located
+3. Navigate to the folder where environment.yml file is located (using cd)
-4. Create the environment: conda create --name winter_school --file environment.xml
+4. Create the environment: conda env create --name winter_school --file environment.yml

 ### Running the Tutorial
-1. Download the repository as a zip file, and extract its contents to a folder of your choice
-2. Open Jupyter: Start -> All apps -> Anaconda3 -> Jupyter (winter_school)
+1. Open Jupyter: Start -> All apps -> Anaconda3 -> Jupyter (winter_school)
-3. Navigate to the location where you extracted the repository
+2. Navigate to the location where you extracted the repository
-4. Select any of ipynb file to open them
+3. Select any of ipynb file to open them

 ### Checking the Installation
 1. Open jupyter and select the 00_Python_Basics.ipynb